igaster/laravel_cities/README.md

 ## Filters

-On the HTTP API you now have a few query options:
+On the HTTP API you now have a few query options to return alternate names:

 | URL Params (aplly to all routes)      | Description                            | Example                                                  |
 |---------------------------------------|----------------------------------------|----------------------------------------------------------|